 Before deciding on production using economic lot sizes, the availability of production capacity to produce the product in economic lot size must be verified.
 The economic lot size balances the two opposing costs related to batch size i.e., setup cost for production and the inventory carrying costs resulting from inventory of products produced when production rate exceeds usage rate or when the items produced are not immediately consumed in the next stage of production.
 The set up cost per unit decreases with increase in lot size whereas the inventory carrying cost increases with increase in lot size.
-Diagram below illustrates the concept of economic batch quantity or economic lot size.
+Diagram below illustrates the concept of economic batch quantity or economic lot size or Economic Order Quantity.

-If S is the set up cost per set up, 'C' is the production cost per unit produced and I is the inventory carrying changes (%) and A is the annual demand for the item in units, then, or Economic Lot Size (ELS)
+If S is the set up cost per set up also known as Ordering Cost, 'C' is the production cost per unit produced and I is the inventory carrying or holding changes (%) and A is the annual demand for the item in units, then, or Economic Lot Size (ELS)

-Economic Batch Quantity (EBQ)
+Economic Batch Quantity (EBQ) or Economic Order Quantity (EOQ)